+Program: Health-System Pharmacy Administration and Leadership with Master's

+Degree Year: \\\\\

+Completion Checklist:

-Resident Name: Program: Health-System Pharmacy Administration and Leadership with Master's Degree Year: 2023 - 2024 Completion Checklist: The resident is expected to have earned an assessment of "Achieved for Residency" for ≥ 80% the required objectives of the residency program, no objectives can have a final assessment of "Needs Improvement" \square % of objectives achieved: Completion of research or quality improvement project (QIP) and presentation of results at the Vizient Pharmacy Council Meeting Poster Session held in conjunction with the ASHP Midyear Clinical Meeting, to the appropriate institutional committee, platform presentation at the regional residency conference, and final report submitted in manuscript style ☐ Project finalized and presented at on Project manuscripts submitted and deemed final by primary project preceptor: (signature of primary project preceptor OR email from preceptor to RPD verifying manuscript submission) 3.
-Submission of an electronic notebook to the program director (at the conclusion of the program) that includes all presentation slides, posters, data collection forms, proposals, IRB documents, & manuscripts □ Validated by RPD or Coordinator 4.
-Completion and sign off of all evaluations, self-evaluations, and preceptor and learning experience evaluations for all concentrated and longitudinal experiences in PharmAcademic □ Validated by RPD or Coordinator 5.
-Provision of 416 hours of pharmacy staffing coverage as indicated on the Pharmacy Residency Staffing Schedule □ Validated by Administrative Assistant/Staff Ready/Scheduling Task Force 6.
-Completion of 10 required rotations and 1 elective rotation ☐ Validated by RPD or Coordinator
+1. The resident is expected to have earned an assessment of "Achieved for Residency" for ≥ 80% the required objectives of the residency program, no objectives can have a final assessment of "Needs Improvement"

+□ % of objectives achieved:

+2. Completion of research or quality improvement project (QIP) and presentation of results at the Vizient Pharmacy Council Meeting Poster Session held in conjunction with the ASHP Midyear Clinical Meeting, to the appropriate institutional committee, platform presentation at the regional residency conference, and final report submitted in manuscript style

+Project finalized and presented at \\\\\ on \\\\\

+- Project manuscripts submitted and deemed final by primary project preceptor: \\\\\\\ (signature of primary project preceptor OR email from preceptor to RPD verifying manuscript submission) - 3.
+Submission of an electronic notebook to the program director (at the conclusion of the program) that includes all presentation slides, posters, data collection forms, proposals, IRB documents, & manuscripts

+4. Completion and sign off of all evaluations, self-evaluations, and preceptor and learning experience evaluations for all concentrated and longitudinal experiences in PharmAcademic

+- 5. Provision of 416 hours of pharmacy staffing coverage as indicated on the Pharmacy Residency Staffing Schedule - □ Validated by Administrative Assistant/Staff Ready/Scheduling Task Force - 6.
+Completion of 10 required rotations and 1 elective rotation - □ Validated by RPD or Coordinator

-7. Completion o f one ACPE accredited continuing education seminar
+7. Completion of one ACPE accredited continuing education seminar

-Validated by RPD or Coordinator

-· · f two journal club presentations for pharmacists and four presentations/inservices to medical staff, or allied health professionals
+- 8. Completion of two journal club presentations for pharmacists and four presentations/inservices to medical staff, nursing staff, or allied health professionals

-Validated by RPD or Coordinator
+- □ Validated by RPD or Coordinator

-9. Completion o f Master's Degree
+- 9. Completion of Master's Degree

-Validated by RPD or Coordinator
+- □ Validated by RPD or Coordinator

-10. Documentation on of all leave time in the residency leave database
+- 10. Documentation of all leave time in the residency leave database

-Validated by RPD or Coordinator
+- □ Validated by RPD or Coordinator

-11. Documentation on of all duty hours in New Innovations
+- 11. Documentation of all duty hours in New Innovations

-Validated by RPD or Coordinator
+- □ Validated by RPD or Coordinator

-Signature of Resident Date:
+Signature of Resident: \\\\\

-C:

-Signature of RPD: Date:
+Signature of RPD: \\\\\

-Signature of Coordina tor: Date: